This gentle practice helps me regulate pain, stress & overwhelm

 My EFT Experience

-About six years ago, I tried Emotional Freedom Technique (EFT) for the first time.
-Back then, I was in almost constant physical pain and felt very overwhelmed and out of balance.
+About six years ago, I tried EFT for the first time.
+Back then, I was in almost constant physical pain and was feeling really overwhelmed with managing the daily symptoms.
 I was in so much discomfort that I couldn't tap on myself, so my energy practitioner guided me through phrases while she tapped on herself.

 This is referred to as “surrogate tapping.”
 It involves imagining yourself in someone else's situation and tapping on yourself for them.
-Just watching her tap made me feel more regulated, and I also noticed that my pain perception was lower after.
+Just watching her tap made me feel more regulated, and I also noticed that after my pain levels felt less intense.

 I later learned about a well-known phenomenon within EFT called "borrowed benefits."
 This occurs when an individual experiences emotional or physical relief simply by observing another person's EFT session.
 As humans, we are inherently interconnected, and tapping in group settings leverages borrowed benefits to harness shared energy and promote collective healing.